Prostate Cancer: Prostate Ultrasound and Biopsy

 You will receive antibiotics to take the night before the procedure or the morning of the procedure to prevent infection.

-* Do not discontinue any medication without first consulting your primary or referring physician.
+without first consulting your primary or referring physician.

 Eating and drinking

 Eat a light breakfast or lunch before the procedure and drink only clear liquids (which include juices, broths, and gelatin) the morning of the procedure.